 If you’re a regular Walmart customer and are open to doing most of your shopping online, the Walmart Rewards Mastercard could be a great addition to your wallet.
 However, if you prefer the flexibility of shopping around and comparing prices, it might be best to opt for a general rewards credit card that isn’t tied to a specific store.

 Why you might want the Walmart Capital One Rewards Mastercard

 Frequent Walmart grocery customers who shop online – or are willing to start shopping online – will benefit greatly from 5% back on grocery purchases made on Walmart.com.
-The card also comes with an introductory rewards rate of 5% on all purchases for the first year, making it a great rewards earner initially.
+The card also comes with an introductory rewards rate of 5% on purchases in Walmart stores for the first 12 months when you use your card with Walmart Pay, making it a great rewards earner initially.
 Weave these in with flexible redemption options and this card stands apart from other cards in the retail card space.

 One of your best options for grocery pickup or delivery

 Even if you don’t think of yourself as a frequent online shopper, you could still squeeze unexpected value out of the Walmart Rewards Mastercard thanks to its inflated rewards rate on online grocery purchases.